 The measure, which is attempting to “ban the box” has been brought forward by civil rights groups to allow ex-offenders a second chance for gainful employment.
 Benjamin Todd Jealous, President of the NAACP, states that “Americans believe in second chances.
 We believe that when somebody has paid their debt to society, they deserve the right to earn a living.”

 Employers may still inquire into an applicant’s criminal history while in the interview stage, and can verify charges and conviction by conducting an employment background check.
-Gov. M. Jodi Rell (Connecticut) attempted to veto a similar bill that was passed by the state legislature last year, stating the bill was “vague” and “job applicants were already protected by anti-discrimination laws”.
-The Connecticut legislature didn’t agree and on October 1, 2010 they overturned the Republican Governor’s veto.
+Governor M. Jodi Rell (Connecticut) attempted to veto a similar bill that was passed by the state legislature last year, stating the bill was “vague” and “job applicants were already protected by anti-discrimination laws.”
+The Connecticut legislature did not agree and overturned the Republican Governor’s veto on October 1, 2010.

 Detractors to the bill have argued that Philadelphia has already offered tax breaks to employers who hire ex-offenders and fear employers will face more anti-discrimination lawsuits under the new law.

 We will continue to monitor this legislation and update our clients with developments.